uf1y/monitor_sms_and_forward_to_dingtalk_webhook_in_Termux/README.md

 - You have an Android Phone with SMS card inserted.
 - Termux has been installed on your Android Phone
-- You've got root privileges
+- You've got root privilege
+- sqlite has been installed

 # Deploy